 The special thing is that blood clams filter 40 liters of sea water per day.
 With the sweet and salty flavor, they are perfect for your cookout, grilled or steamed with lemongrass.

-Cooking suggestion after deeply cleaning the shells:
+Cooking suggestion after deep cleaning the shells of raw blood clams:

-2. Grilling: Putting them on the grill until the shells are opened.
+2. Grilled blood clams: Putting them on the grill until the shells are opened.
 You could add any sauces as your favor.